 Our Meet Your Hummingbirds ID Chart will help you identify which hummingbirds are visiting your hotspot.
 Print out the Chart PDF to help you ID the five most common species that can be found in Tucson!

 Tucson Audubon will host many opportunities for you to connect with birds in the coming year.
 From weekly birding walks, community events, and our Birdathon fundraiser, to the annual Southeast Arizona Birding Festival, we’ve got your birding fun covered.

-Create a Hummingbird Hotspot by providing food for hummingbirds.
+Hummingbird Hotspots provide food for hummingbirds.
 It can be large or small and include nectar-producing plants, a hummingbird feeder, or both.
-Join our Habitat at Home program and take your garden to the next level!
+Our Hotspot Starter Kit will get you started!

 Citizen Science — Contribute to local science by participating!

 - 5 Minute Hotspot Watches–Watch, listen, and track your hotspot hummers on a notepad, the free eBird app on your mobile, or with our printable data sheet.